-- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - · Residents' right to be free from sexual abuse and sexual harassment. - · Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment.

-Dynamics of sexual abuse and sexual harassment in confinement.

-- · Common reactions of sexual abuse and sexual harassment victims. - · How to detect and respond to signs of threatened and actual sexual abuse. - How to avoid inappropriate relationships with residents. - · How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - Cross Gender & Pat Searches & Searches of Transgender and Intersex
+- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - · Residents' right to be free from sexual abuse and sexual harassment. - Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment.
+Dynamics of sexual abuse and sexual harassment in confinement. - · Common reactions of sexual abuse and sexual harassment victims. - · How to detect and respond to signs of threatened and actual sexual abuse. - $\cdot$ $\;$ How to avoid inappropriate relationships with residents. - · How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - · Cross Gender & Pat Searches & Searches of Transgender and Intersex

 Newly hired employees receive training relative to PREA standards during their initial training in a classroom setting.
 Yearly refresher training is required by all staff utilizing a Computer Based PREA training program.
-All staff interviewed were aware and could explain each of the above topics.
-Staff interviewed indicated the center has monthly staff meetings which includes PREA topics in the staff meetings.
-SRRC is a therapeutic substance abuse program.
+All staff interviewed were aware and could explain each of the above topics

-115.231 (b): SRRC houses adult male residents.
-The training provided is tailored to meet the needs of male residents.
+115.231 (b) ATEF houses adult male and female residents.
+The training provided is tailored to meet the needs of both male and female residents.

-115.231 (c): SRRC Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to having contact with residents.
+115.231 (c): ATEF Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to working with residents.
 PREA refresher training shall be conducted each year thereafter for all employees.
 Refresher training shall include updates to Sexual Abuse and Sexual Harassment policies.
-According to the PAQ 100 % SRRC staff received training during the last 12 months.
+According to the PAQ 53 staff, which is 100 % of their staff received training during the last 12 months.

-115.231 (SRRC Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
+115.231 (d): ATEF Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
 The form shall be used to document Pre-Service and In-Service PREA training.
 Volunteers and Contractors shall receive annual refresher training and document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.

 The center administrative staff conduct unannounced PREA rounds.
 During the rounds staff are interviewed and asked to explain part of the training curriculum.
-The center conducts training in staff meetings, shift briefings and training flyers on a regular basis.
+The center conducts training quarterly in staff meetings, shift briefings and training flyers on a regular basis.
+Based on the knowledge of interviews with staff it was determined that the facility exceeded the expectations of this standard.

 The facility provided samples of staff training.
-The center has an all staff meeting monthly where PREA is one of the stable discussions on the agenda.
-The auditor requested random training files for 12 staff members, which were reviewed.
+The auditor requested random training files for investigators, medical contracting staff, and 12 other files, that were reviewed.
 All files contained pre-service and annual in-service training.